shssoichiro/oxipng/README.md

 ## Usage

 Oxipng is a command-line utility.
-An example suitable for web usage may be the following:
+An example usage, suitable for web, may be the following:

 ```
-oxipng -o 4 --alpha --strip safe *.png
+oxipng -o 4 --strip safe --alpha *.png
 ```

 The most commonly used options are as follows: